ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   `alignment` - a string value matching `"left"`, `"right"`, or `undefined` (the default, meaning `"automatic"`) which controls whether values and column headers are left or right aligned within the column.
 If set to `undefined` Nimble will choose left or right based on the value of `format`.
 Clients should select `right` if it is known that the decimal separators of all values in the column will align in the given the `format`.
 -   `format` - a string which controls how the number is formatted for display.
 It can take one of the following values:
     -   `undefined` - use a default formatter that will display integers with no trailing zeros, limits to 6 digits, and exponential notation is used for numbers that are large (\`>= 1e6\`) or small (\`< 1e-3\`) in magnitude.
 Will be displayed left-aligned by default (since numbers will display an inconsistent number of fractional digits).
-    -   `'round-to-integer'` - format all values as integers, rounding to nearest if the value isn't an integer and never displaying exponential notation.
-Will be displayed right-aligned by default.
     -   `'decimal'` - format all values as decimal values (e.g. 123.45), always displaying `decimal-digits` digits after the separator and never displaying exponential notation.
+If required, values will be rounded to reach the specified number of decimial digits.
+Configuring `decimal-digits` to `0` will round the value to the nearest integer and display it with no decimal places.
 Will be displayed right-aligned by default.
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would be prefixed with the name of the format mode.
     -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
 Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887).
 The exception is that we will set `useGrouping: true` to achieve `1,000` rather than `1000` because this styles the values in a way that is more human readable.
 -   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
 Defaults to 2.